Polaris Wealth Advisory Group LLC Sells 572 Shares of iShares MSCI Australia ETF (NYSEARCA:EWA)

-Polaris Wealth Advisory Group LLC cut its stake in iShares MSCI Australia ETF (NYSEARCA:EWA – Free Report) by 5.4% in the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The fund owned 10,071 shares of the exchange traded fund’s stock after selling 572 shares during the quarter.
-Polaris Wealth Advisory Group LLC’s holdings in iShares MSCI Australia ETF were worth $217,000 as of its most recent filing with the Securities & Exchange Commission.
+Polaris Wealth Advisory Group LLC reduced its position in shares of iShares MSCI Australia ETF (NYSEARCA:EWA – Free Report) by 5.4% in the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 10,071 shares of the exchange traded fund’s stock after selling 572 shares during the period.
+Polaris Wealth Advisory Group LLC’s holdings in iShares MSCI Australia ETF were worth $217,000 at the end of the most recent quarter.

-A number of other large investors also recently modified their holdings of EWA.
-O Shaughnessy Asset Management LLC raised its stake in shares of iShares MSCI Australia ETF by 100.2% during the 2nd quarter.
-O Shaughnessy Asset Management LLC now owns 1,271 shares of the exchange traded fund’s stock worth $29,000 after purchasing an additional 636 shares during the period.
-CWM LLC raised its position in iShares MSCI Australia ETF by 98.1% in the second quarter.
-CWM LLC now owns 1,373 shares of the exchange traded fund’s stock worth $31,000 after acquiring an additional 680 shares during the period.
-US Bancorp DE purchased a new position in iShares MSCI Australia ETF in the first quarter valued at about $38,000.
-Coastal Investment Advisors Inc. purchased a new position in iShares MSCI Australia ETF in the second quarter valued at about $50,000.
-Finally, EverSource Wealth Advisors LLC grew its position in shares of iShares MSCI Australia ETF by 10,032.3% during the 1st quarter.
-EverSource Wealth Advisors LLC now owns 3,141 shares of the exchange traded fund’s stock valued at $72,000 after acquiring an additional 3,110 shares during the period.
-Institutional investors own 59.24% of the company’s stock.
+Other institutional investors have also recently added to or reduced their stakes in the company.
+O Shaughnessy Asset Management LLC lifted its holdings in iShares MSCI Australia ETF by 100.2% during the 2nd quarter.
+O Shaughnessy Asset Management LLC now owns 1,271 shares of the exchange traded fund’s stock valued at $29,000 after purchasing an additional 636 shares during the last quarter.
+CWM LLC raised its stake in shares of iShares MSCI Australia ETF by 98.1% in the second quarter.
+CWM LLC now owns 1,373 shares of the exchange traded fund’s stock worth $31,000 after acquiring an additional 680 shares during the last quarter.
+US Bancorp DE bought a new position in shares of iShares MSCI Australia ETF in the first quarter worth about $38,000.
+Coastal Investment Advisors Inc. bought a new position in shares of iShares MSCI Australia ETF in the second quarter worth about $50,000.
+Finally, EverSource Wealth Advisors LLC raised its stake in shares of iShares MSCI Australia ETF by 10,032.3% in the first quarter.
+EverSource Wealth Advisors LLC now owns 3,141 shares of the exchange traded fund’s stock worth $72,000 after acquiring an additional 3,110 shares during the last quarter.
+59.24% of the stock is owned by institutional investors.

 iShares MSCI Australia ETF Stock Up 2.2 %